What is Mohs Micrographic Surgery?

 Accent media

-“I wanted to specialize specifically in Mohs surgery because the nature of the procedure.
-The patient can remain comfortably in the room for the entirety of the procedure while I can serve in all phases of it: the skin cancer surgeon to remove the skin cancer; their dermatopathologist to make sure those margins are clear; and the reconstructive surgeon to repair the area.
-All of these phases are done in that same day.
+“I wanted to specialize specifically in Mohs surgery because of the nature of the procedure.
+The patient can remain comfortably in the room for the entirety of the procedure while I can serve in all phases of it: the skin cancer surgeon to remove the skin cancer, the dermatopathologist to make sure those margins are clear, and the reconstructive surgeon to repair the area.
+All of these phases are done on that same day.
 The patient can go home that day, free of the cancer, with the wound closed and a long-term plan in place.
 Personally, I love getting to know the patients and developing long-term relationships with them.
-Skin cancer patients are followed regularly and may have numerous lesions that develop the require attention over the course of many years.
+Skin cancer patients are followed regularly and may have numerous lesions that develop and require attention over many years.
 This ongoing relationship allows us to develop an extended family of patients, as we spend a good amount of time together.”

 Fellowship-trained Mohs surgeon, Dr. Joseph Greco